edhowland/viper/completed.md

 ## 2022-12-31

+## created process_s for all current packages: repl (./ivsh.rb), vish and vip2

+TODO: integrate for vish.rb and package vip2

 Remade vip package to only import modules of functions and leave processing to the when_load vip2 { ... } event.